Side-by-Side Reading: Spanish & English Fairy Tales

-Celebrate Hispanic Heritage Month with your children by bringing together old favorites—nursery rhymes—with some side-by-side reading.
+Celebrate new cultures (and Hispanic Heritage Month from September 15 to October 15) with your children by bringing together old favorites—nursery rhymes—with some side-by-side reading.
 Read the fairy tale in English followed by a reading of the fairy tale in Spanish.

 Or go for bilingual versions of these tales, where you'll find Spanish text alongside English text.

 Use any of these bilingual fairy tales written by Luz Orihuela:

 Often because children are so familiar with fairy tales, they have a better understanding of the story if it's read in another language.
 And when you read the text, be sure to stop and emphasize important parts of the story.

 In Little Red Riding Hood, for example, when you reach the part where Little Red Riding Hood comes face-to-face with the big bad wolf posing as Grandma, you could emphasize or point to each part of the body as you read:

 ¡Que ojos grandes tienes!